Appetising prospects: Uber founder takes aim at South Korea's shared kitchen market

 Its online market for food delivery and pickup more than doubled over the past five years to $5.9 billion - bigger than Japan and Germany’s markets combined and trailing only China, the United States and the United Kingdom, Euromonitor data also showed.
 Euromonitor expects the South Korean market to grow to $9 billion by 2023.

-A huge jump in the number of single people living on their own is also propelling the boom in food delivery services - a market that pits local industry leader Woowa Brothers Corp against rivals such as Germany’s Delivery Hero (DHER.DE), Uber Eats and new entrant SoftBank-backed e-commerce firm Coupang.
+A huge jump in the number of single people living on their own is also propelling the boom in food delivery services - a market that pits local industry leader Woowa Brothers Corp against rivals such as Germany’s Delivery Hero, Uber Eats and new entrant SoftBank-backed e-commerce firm Coupang.

 Single person households accounted for 29% of South Korean households in 2018, almost double 2020 levels as high living costs make marriage and children a less popular option.